binitshrest/Virtual-Power-Plant-RestAPI-Backend/README.md

 - Implemented Builder pattern to create Test data for reusability and reduce redundency.

 ### 9. **Database Indexing**
-- Implemented Database indexing to find the data faster without scanning the whole table using B-Tree searching.
+- Implemented Database indexing to find the data faster without scanning the whole table and creating a seperate column and data are arranged in sorted order using Binary Searching Algorithm.

 ## Upcoming Features
 - Adding Testcontainers and Integration testing to test in Test Environment in Realtime.